turtledesign/royalmail-php/README.md

 Currently, the SDK is available at [https://packagist.org](https://packagist.org/packages/turtledesign/royalmail-php).
 To use it in your project, you need to include it as a dependency in your project composer.json file.
 It can be done in two ways :

-* Running `composer require turtledesign/royalmail-php:*` command on your project root location (where project composer.json is located.)
+* Running `composer require 'turtledesign/royalmail-php:*@dev'` command on your project root location (where project composer.json is located.)

-* Or, manually editing composer.json file `require` field, and adding `"turtledesign/royalmail-php" :  "*"` inside it.
+* Or, manually editing composer.json file `require` field, and adding `"turtledesign/royalmail-php" :  "*@dev"` inside it.

 The resultant sample *composer.json* would look like this: